Yes. We have a specialist, experienced and dedicated team located on every campus whose purpose it is to make student life better.

-No. Students may only vote for candidates going forward for election on the campus where you are enrolled.
-Only Bendigo students may vote for Bendigo candidates, only City campus students may vote for City campus students for example.
+No. Students may only vote for candidates going forward for election on the campus where you are enrolled, including the Online campus.
+For example, only Bendigo students can vote for Bendigo candidates, only City students can vote for City candidates.

 LTSA believes the best Student Council’s (SC) are ones that take full responsibility for their vision, purpose, and performance.
 LTSA does not vote to tickets, nor do we have “teams” going forward for nomination.
 We support every student wishing to make a difference to student life at LTU to have equal opportunity to hold an elected student representative position, hence why students nominate and get elected to a General Student Council Representative vacancy on the campus on which you study.
 By enabling students to form a SC where each has an equal voice to decide their own Executive and key portfolios internally, empowers them to understand their duties as servant leaders and to decide amongst themselves how their SC will provide outstanding student representation to those they have been elected to serve.